William H. McNeill: Writing

-Awards and honors
+Awards and honours

-In addition to being elected to the American Academy of Arts and Sciences and winning the U.S. National Book Award in History and Biography in 1964 for The Rise of the West, McNeill received several other awards and honors.
+In addition to being elected to the American Academy of Arts and Sciences and winning the U.S. National Book Award in History and Biography in 1964 for The Rise of the West, McNeill received several other awards and honours.
 He was elected to the American Philosophical Society in 1977.
-In 1985 he served as president of the American Historical Association.
+In 1985, he served as president of the American Historical Association.
 In 1996, McNeill won the prestigious Erasmus Prize, which the Crown Prince of the Netherlands Willem-Alexander presented to him at Amsterdam's Royal Palace.
 In 1999, Modern Library named The Rise of the West one of the 100 Best Nonfiction Books of the 20th century.